PitcherAG/vue-tools/docs/state.md

 Cross Component State
 ---

-If you need access to data from multiple components we advise to use the sdk store.
+If you need access to data from multiple components it is advisable to use the SDK store.

 Example:
 ```javascript